onzfonz/comp227/src/content/2/en/part2a.md

 ![unique key prop console error](../../images/2/1a.png)

-As the linked [React page](https://reactjs.org/docs/lists-and-keys.html#keys) in the error message suggests; the list items, i.e. the elements generated by the *map* method, must each have a unique key value:  an attribute called <i>key</i>.
+As the linked [React page](https://reactjs.org/docs/lists-and-keys.html#keys) in the error message suggests; the list items, i.e. the elements generated by the `map` method, must each have a unique key value:  an attribute called **key**.

 Let's add the keys: